 Some of the words in this guide have a special meaning.
-In this guide "health care providers" or "providers" means medical doctors, chiropractors, dentists, hospitals, and others who provide health care.
+In this guide "health care providers" or "providers" means medical doctors and hospitals.
 Section 5 explains these and other words that are helpful to know.
 The words explained in Section 5 are in boldface print the first time they appear in each section of the guide.